LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 * Time must also be allocated for announcements, pep talks, and wrap-up studio discussions as needed.

 # Tasks and Responsibilities
-Instructors and TAs are a crucial to the success of the students.
-These tasks help insure that everyone knows their role in the process.
+Instructors and TAs are crucial to the success of the students.
+These tasks help ensure that everyone knows their role in the process.

 ## Instructors